Parameter (computer programming): Parameters and arguments

-The variables value1 and value2 are initialized with values. value1 and value2 are both arguments to the sum function in this context.

-At runtime, the values assigned to these variables are passed to the function Sum as arguments.
-In the Sum function, the parameters addend1 and addend2 are evaluated, yielding the arguments 40 and 2, respectively.
-The values of the arguments are added, and the result is returned to the caller, where it is assigned to the variable sum_value.

 Because of the difference between parameters and arguments, it is possible to supply inappropriate arguments to a procedure.
 The call may supply too many or too few arguments; one or more of the arguments may be a wrong type; or arguments may be supplied in the wrong order.
 Any of these situations causes a mismatch between the parameter and argument lists, and the procedure will often return an unintended answer or generate a runtime error.

 Alternative convention in Eiffel

 Within the Eiffel software development method and language, the terms argument and parameter have distinct uses established by convention.
 The term argument is used exclusively in reference to a routine's inputs, and the term parameter is used exclusively in type parameterization for generic classes.